3mdeb/news-and-ideas/kas.md

 ---
-post_title: Quick start guide to KAS - best tool for setup the yocto projects
+post_title: Quick start guide to kas - best tool for setting up the Yocto projects
-meta-desciption: Quick start guide for the best easy to use tool named KAS for managing layers and build distributions with bitbake and Yocto Project.
+meta-desciption: Quick start guide for the best easy to use tool named kas for managing layers and build distributions with bitbake and Yocto Project.
 slug: get-started-kas-yocto
 keyphrase: kas yocto